sebastienrousseau/sebastienrousseau.github.io/_posts/2024-01-15-alien-studio-revolutionising-art-with-ai-photography.md

 ### Alien Studio: A Digital Renaissance

 At Alien Studio, every photograph is not just an image but a story, told through the lens of technology and art.
-It's where the precision of Rust, the intelligence of AI, and the complexities of Quantum Computing merge with the fluidity and emotion of photography.
+It's where the precision of Rust, the intelligence of [**AI ⧉**][07], and the complexities of Quantum Computing merge with the fluidity and emotion of photography.

 ![divider][divider].class=\"m-10 w-100\"